Emergency services related deaths

 2019-0420 6 Dec 2019 Gateshead & South Tyneside

-Concerns summary Ambulance control failed to adequately assess the immediate danger of Maureen's admitted actions, leading to a significant delay in response and missed opportunities to enlist other agency support or inquire about her location and potential assistance.
+Concerns summary (AI summary) Ambulance control failed to adequately assess the immediate danger of Maureen's admitted actions, leading to a significant delay in response and missed opportunities to enlist other agency support or inquire about her location and potential assistance.

 Helen Barker